-The authors respond to questions about The Spirit Level's analysis
+The Authors Respond to Questions About The Spirit Level's Analysis

-"It was inevitable that these attacks would appear sooner or later.
+Richard and Kate: "It was inevitable that these attacks would appear sooner or later.
 But it is important that people are aware of how ill-founded and easily rebuffed they are.
 That three sustained attacks from those opposed to greater equality can be dealt with in relative ease should increase our confidence in the case for a more equal society."

 Kate Pickett & Richard Wilkinson, July 2010